relateiq/static-template-component/README.md

 Creating an instance of StaticTemplateComponent will compile a provided string template and replace HTML component dependecies with their own compiled representation.
 The instance will hold a reference to the resultant element and also the compile template.

 The reason why this was created was to address performance issues with Angular 1.x directive compilation and digest.
-Using this simple and fast Javascript based rendering of templates before $compile allowed Angular to not have to devote runtime exucution to compiling, watching, transluding, interpolating or even setting up a bind-once for perf-insensive pages.
+Using this simple and fast Javascript based rendering of templates before $compile allows Angular to not devote runtime execution to compiling, watching, transluding, interpolating or even setting up a bind-once for perf-insensive pages.

-##Usage
+##Basic Usage

 ```
 // StaticTemplateComponent is the base class your STC should inherit from